titzer/virgil/doc/tutorial/Numbers.md

 # Numbers #

 Numbers in Virgil are represented by two main kinds of types: fixed-size integers and floating point.
-Both are efficient value types, i.e. the compiler will represent them as corresponding machine-level types without needed to allocate boxes for them or expose their identities.
+Both are efficient value types, i.e. the compiler will represent them as corresponding machine-level types without boxing.
 Virgil is unique in that the rules for integer types and floating point types prevent several common sources of confusion and bugs, particularly around rounding and conversions.
 In particular, Virgil strives to preserve the meaning of numbers across representation changes to avoid subtle bugs.